Lambert-Eaton Myasthenic Syndrome (LEMS)

 Symptoms of LEMS1,2

 In LEMS, general muscle weakness, especially in the legs, is typically the first sign of the disease.
 People with LEMS may find it difficult to walk, get up from a chair, climb steps, or get out of a car.
-Other symptoms include:
+Supplements such as broad spectrum cbd oil can help ease the pain from the illness, but other symptoms include:

 - Tingling sensations